 - Completely reduce throttle for two to three seconds. - Re-engage the throttle.
 If the engine does not respond, repeat step one.

 Power Trim And Tilt

 NOTE: Outboard position can be adjusted by pressing trim switch.
-This range is used while operating your boat on plane.
+The trim range is used while operating your boat on plane.
+The tilt range is used when the engine is not running.

 or30-1